BuiltBrokenModding/Assembly-Line/README.md

-## Dark's Modding And Coding collection
+## The Dark Machine
+For Lack of a better name

 ### Brief
-This is a mod set or series for minecraft that is designed to add ores, items, machines, and news ways to play the game.
+This is a mod set or series for minecraft that is designed to add ores, items, machines, and news ways to play the game in an industrial setting.

 ### Leaders and Developers
 * Darkguardsman - Code & Project Lead